opendocsg/slw-judgments-backfill/2017_SGHC_193/report.md

 37     Under Art 34(2)( _a_ )(iii) of the Model Law, an arbitral award may be set aside if it “deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or contains decisions on matters beyond the scope of the submission to arbitration”.

 38     The applicable principles were not in dispute.
 While Singapore courts infrequently exercise their power to set aside arbitral awards, they will not hesitate to do so if a statutorily prescribed ground is clearly established.
 Article 34(2)( _a_ )(iii) applies where the arbitral tribunal improperly decided matters that had not been submitted to it or failed to decide matters that had been submitted to it.
-See _CRW Joint Operation v PT Perusahaan Gas Negara (Persero) TBK_ [2011] 4 SLR 305 (“ _CRW_ ”) at [27] and [31].
+See _CRW Joint Operation v PT Perusahaan Gas Negara (Persero) TBK_ <span class="citation">[2011] 4 SLR 305</span> (“ _CRW_ ”) at [27] and [31].

 39     Assessing whether an arbitral award ought to be set aside under Art 34(2)(iii) of the Model Law involves a two-stage inquiry: